oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain-pv-pvc/README.md

 ## Prerequisites

 The following prerequisites must be handled prior to running the create script:
+* Make sure the WebLogic Operator is running.
 * Create a Kubernetes namespace for the persistent volume claim unless the intention is to use the default namespace.
 * Make sure that the host directory that will be used as the persistent volume already exists and has the appropriate file permissions set.